 Green Onion Cakes

 I don’t know what the deal is with green onion cakes, but they’re a thing in Edmonton.
-An unofficial food you can find at festivals, food trucks, different restaurants.
+An unofficial food you can find at summer festivals, food trucks, different restaurants.
 They’re a flat savoury pancake made with green onions.
 They’re fried in oil so they are a bit crispy, and they are usually cut up into wedges and served with dip (often soy sauce or sambal olek).
-There’s a great blog post here about the origins of green onion cakes in Edmonton.
 Some say green onion cakes are like scallion pancakes, and I don’t know what the difference is (if any) between the two, but in Edmonton you better call them green onion cakes.
 It seems strange to me there are festivals in the world where you can’t get these delicious savoury treats.

 Good news is I found a recipe for green onion cakes so I can try making them if I get a craving while I’m in Ireland.